MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

 }
 ```

 We want to issue a `misty.PlayAudioClip()` command with a different audio file each time a bump sensor activates.
 To do this, write a `switch` statement and pass in the `sensorName` variable.
 The value of `sensorName` will be string indicating which of the four bump sensors was pressed: `"Bump_FrontRight"`, `"Bump_FrontLeft"`, `"Bump_RearRight"`, or `"Bump_RearLeft"`.
 Declare a case for each of these values.
 Within each case, send a debug message indicating which sensor was pressed.
-Then issue a `misty.PlayAudioClip()` command and pass in one of the global variables to which we assigned an audio file in the `_GetListOfAudioClips()` callback.
+Then issue a `misty.PlayAudioClip()` command and pass in one of the global variables to which we assigned an audio file in the `_GetListOfAudioFiles()` callback.
 For the second parameter (`volume`), pass an integer between 1 and 100.

 ```JavaScript
 switch (sensorName) {